wendyverdonk93/docs/content/payment-methods/wallet/applepay/activation.md

 **Step 3:** Provide the following information:

-- Maxium, average, and minimum transaction amount
+- Maximum, average, and minimum transaction amount
 - Annual turnover in credit cards transactions

 Once approved by the Risk Team, we activate Visa, Mastercard, Maestro and Apple Pay in your MultiSafepay account.